 Check out the hotel online.

-On Friday we leave early to the very southern tip of the African continent.
+We leave early to the very southern tip of the African continent.
 We’ll take the scenic drive around the Cape Peninsula to Cape Point, where the Atlantic and Indian oceans meet, at the Cape of Good Hope.

 En route, cameras ready for Chapman’s Peak, one of the most dramatic coastal roads in the world.
 Time permitting, we’ll walk the exhilarating nature-trail (not too strenuous) along the cliffs to the Cape of Good Hope.